-“If you don’t have to use the public restroom, don’t,” said microbiologist Ali Nouri, president of the Federation of American Scientists.
+For those not fully vaccinated, try to avoid public restrooms if you can, said microbiologist Ali Nouri, president of the Federation of American Scientists.
 But he acknowledged that’s not always possible: “Sometimes when you gotta go, you gotta go.”

 Close contact with others is the most significant risk in a public restroom, Nouri said.
 So if there’s a single-person bathroom available that doesn’t have multiple stalls, using that might be best.